moneyadviceservice/frontend/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+### Feature Development

+We like to develop features from the outside in.
+We write our user stories in a [declarative style][features/home_page.feature].
+When contributing a feature:

+1. Create a new feature file in [features].
+2. Write scenarios to exercise the scope of the feature in it's entirety.
+3. Create [page objects][site prism] in [features/support/ui] and expose them to the world in [features/support/world/pages.rb].
+4. Start with a failing scenario then make it pass.
+5. Write unit tests for the objects you identify for your feature.
+6. Start with a failing unit test then make it pass.
+7. Keep your unit tests isolated.
+8. Test the [Routing][routing specs], [Models][model specs],
+   [Controllers][controller specs], [Helpers][helper specs] and
+   [JavaScript][konacha] of your feature.

 ### Styleguide

 The application includes an internal styleguide for contributors.
 It contains a